-The 2016 W-2s are now available in Murphy Online.
+The 2017 W-2s are now available in Murphy Online.
 They can be found under Employee Services > Tax Forms > W2 Year End Statement.
-Paper copies of W-2s were mailed on Jan.
-30 to employees' home addresses listed in Murphy Online.
+Paper copies of W-2s will be mailed no later than Jan.
+31 to employees’ home addresses listed in Murphy Online.

 For questions or problems logging in to Murphy Online, contact the Tech Desk.